Dr. Jennifer Steeves, Director, York MRI Facility

 Ph: 416-736-2100 x33771

-Aman Ish Goyal is working as a MRI Analyst with the MRI Research Facility here at York University.
-He will be supporting the research in the Schneider Lab as well as in the MRI Research Facility at large in terms of planning protocols and analyzing data.
+Aman Ish Goyal is working as a MRI Analyst with the York MRI Facility.
+He supports the research in the York MRI Facility at large in terms of planning protocols and analyzing data.
 He is an Electrical Engineer by his undergrad and has an M.S. in Biomedical Engineering.
 He received his graduate training in Gulf War Syndrome Project’s Neuroimaging Laboratory at The University of Texas Southwestern Medical Center at Dallas, Texas, USA.
 While his work here at York University relates primarily to neuroimaging, all things related to Healthcare Technology interest him.